How to install the Tor Browser on Ubuntu 24.04

 sudo apt update && sudo apt upgrade

-Once your system is updated, run the command below to install the Tor Browser.
+Once your system is updated, you can install Tor Browser with this command:

 sudo apt install tor torbrowser-launcher